 Mr. Steele concentrates on the representation of public agency clients in a wide range of government law areas and has spoken and written extensively on open government issues including Campaign Finance Regulation, Lobbying, Public Records, Open Meeting Laws and Conflicts of Interest Law.
 His article “The Rules on Lobbying: What Every Local Official Should Know” was published in the January, 2010 issue of Western City Magazine.
 He is a past member of the FPPC Committee of the League of California Cities’ City Attorneys Department and also served on a task force of the Institute for Local Government drafting a resources book on open space acquisition by cities.

 Mr. Steele is a past President of the Board of Directors of the Community Center of La Cañada Flintridge, Vice President and a member of the Board of Directors of the Spartan Boosters, and served for several years as Chair of the La Cañada Unified School District’s Bond Oversight Committee.
 He was also an adjunct professor in the USC Price School of Public Policy in 2011 and 2012.
-He is a frequent speaker to classes at the USC Gould School of Law where his wife, Susan Wright, is Associate Professor of Lawyering Skills and Assistant Director of Academic Support.
+He is a frequent speaker to classes at the USC Gould School of Law where his wife, Susan Wright, is Professor of Lawyering Skills and Assistant Director of Academic Support.

 Work for Clients